Department Lead: Sarai Luque-Talavera

-Positive relationships are of paramount importance, and we work with determination and commitment to build, maintain and develop a relationship with each and every individual pupil we work with.
-It is through these strong relationships and shared understanding that we learn about what motivates each pupil.
-This supports us to adapt our teaching to support the learning of each individual pupil.
+Positive relationships are of paramount importance, and we work with determination and commitment to build, maintain and develop a relationship with all our students at the same time that we support them with their peer to peer interactions and the consolidation of meaningful and healthy friendships.
+It is through these strong relationships and shared understanding that we are able to identify what motivates each young adult that we work with.

 - Forest School

 - Access to theatre performances

 - Work Experience